 - 3 Russet potatoes (medium, peeled, cooked, diced small)

 - 12–14 ounces sweet peas (cooked)

 - 12 ounces ham (or dried/smoked beef, cooked skinless chicken or fish, diced)

 - 4–5 ounces mayonnaise

 - In a large bowl start layering ingredients.
 As you’re adding them mix them until they’re thoroughly integrated.

-- Add mayonnaise in batches, and continue stirring until integrated.
-Transfer salad into a serving bowl.
-Cover with plastic and leave in the fridge for 3-4 hours, preferably overnight.
+- Add mayo in batches, and continue stirring until integrated.
+Transfer salad into the serving bowl.
+Cover with saran wrap and leave in the fridge for at least 3-4 hours, preferably overnight.

 Keep covered in the fridge for up to 4 days.

 Vegetable alternatives: canned or frozen carrots and peas instead of fresh.
-If using canned no need to boil them, just wash thoroughly and add after potatoes and eggs are drained.
-If using frozen carrots and peas add them as soon as eggs boil.
+If using canned peas and carrots no need to boil them, just wash thoroughly.
+If using frozen carrots and peas add them to the cooking pan as soon as eggs start to boil.